 Evergreen Everlasting: The Differences between Fir, Spruce and Pine

-With so many artificial Christmas trees available on the market, it’s difficult it is to tell each one apart.
+With so many artificial Christmas trees available in the market, it’s difficult it is to tell each one apart.
 How’s a person supposed to tell the difference between a Norwegian Spruce and a Balsam Fir?
 And often, we want to make sure that our trees look like their Natural namesakes.

-Fir, spruce and pine are three of the most popular Christmas tree varieties, and have their own characteristics that make them special.
+Fir, spruce, and pine are three of the most popular Christmas tree varieties and have their own characteristics that make them special.
 If you were to look at the real trees, here are some things you would notice.
 Use these distinguishing characteristics when you shop for artificial Christmas trees, to make sure that yours looks like the real thing:

 Unlike the fir and spruce trees, a pine tree has needles that grow in bundles — you can see three to five needles bunched together on a pine tree branch.
 Pine trees have fewer branches, so they tend to look sparse with their upturned branches.
 However, this leaves lots of room to hang ornaments at the back and middle of the branches, allowing you to hang all of your favorite ornaments.
 Try this decorating tip with our Scotch Pine Tree.